 Preheat oven to 350° F.

 Cut tomatoes into large chunks.
-Distribute tomatoes, onion, peppers and garlic on a baking sheet.
+Distribute tomatoes, onions, peppers and garlic on a baking sheet.

-Puree roasted vegetable very finely in a food processor and strain through a fine sieve into a heavy pot.
+Puree roasted vegetables very finely in a food processor and strain through a fine sieve into a heavy pot.

-Strain spiced vinegar mixture into tomato puree, add the paprika and bring to a simmer.
+Strain spiced vinegar mixture into tomato puree, add paprika and bring to a simmer.
 Cook, stirring frequently, until mixture has reduced by about half and mounds in a spoon.
 It will thicken as it cools.
-Season with additional salt if needed.
+Season with additional salt, if needed.

 Spoon the mixture into sterilized jars with sterilized lids and refrigerate.
 It will keep in your refrigerator for about 1 month.